Usbmicke/ByggPilot2.0/src/lib/schemas/README.md

-Denna katalog innehåller alla Zod-scheman för projektet.
-Detta är vår Single Source of Truth för datastrukturer.
+This directory will contain all Zod schemas for the entire application, serving as the Single Source of Truth for our data structures.